Ph.D., English Language and Literature, Yale University

-Since 2004, I’ve been the poetry editor of the American Scholar, where I have written short introductions to the poetry by Adam Fitzgerald, Ansel Elkins, Louise Glück, Peter Cole, J. D. McClatchy, Robin Robertson, Angie Estes, Spencer Reese, Kevin Young, Christian Wiman, John Koethe, Ellen Bryant Voigt, John Ashbery, Eavan Boland, Elizabeth Alexander, Maureen N. McClane, Gary Snyder, Rosanna Warren, Henri Cole, Kay Ryan, John Hollander, Carl Phillips, Heather McHugh, Rowan Ricardo Phillips, Andrew Motion, Michael Longley, Thylias Moss, Mary Jo Salter, David Barber, and Charles Simic, among many others (https://theamericanscholar.org/).
+Since 2004, I’ve been the poetry editor of the American Scholar, where I have written short introductions to the poetry of Adam Fitzgerald, Ansel Elkins, Louise Glück, Peter Cole, J. D. McClatchy, Robin Robertson, Angie Estes, Spencer Reese, Kevin Young, Christian Wiman, John Koethe, Ellen Bryant Voigt, John Ashbery, Eavan Boland, Elizabeth Alexander, Maureen N. McClane, Gary Snyder, Rosanna Warren, Henri Cole, Kay Ryan, John Hollander, Carl Phillips, Heather McHugh, Rowan Ricardo Phillips, Andrew Motion, Michael Longley, Thylias Moss, Mary Jo Salter, David Barber, and Charles Simic, among others (https://theamericanscholar.org/).

-I joined the Yale English Department faculty in 1987, chaired English from 2005 to 2008, and began a second term as department chair in 2014, and a third term in 2017.
+I joined the Yale English Department faculty in 1987.
+I was the department chair from 2005 through 2008.
+I began a second term as department chair in 2014, and a third term in 2017.

-My courses at Yale include Major English Poets, a seminar on The Life of the Author (which I’ve taught undergraduate and graduate versions of), and the lecture Poetry Since 1950.
+My courses at Yale include Major English Poets, a seminar on The Life of the Author (for which I’ve taught undergraduate and graduate versions), and the lecture Poetry Since 1950.
 My lectures on Modern Poetry were recorded and transcribed in 2007 as a pilot course in Yale’s Open Access Video Project http://open.yale.edu/courses/ and reviewed in the New York Times (2008) http://www.nytimes.com/2008/09/21/magazine/21youtube-t.html?pagewanted=all and Chronicle of Higher Education (2012) http://chronicle.com/article/Open-Educations-Wide-World-of/131672/.

 Recent graduate courses at Yale have included seminars on the theory of the lyric and research workshops on modern poetry based in Yale’s Beinecke Library.
 I’m especially proud of my role as an advisor to graduate students.
 I’ve been the dissertation director for more than twenty-five PhD students.
 In 2011, I won Yale’s Graduate Student Mentor Award in the Humanities.

-I’ve also led numerous seminars on poetry for public school teachers in the Yale New Haven Teachers Institute (http://www.yale.edu/ynhti/) and the Yale New Haven Teachers Institute National Initiative (http://teachers.yale.edu/league/ynhti/).
+I’ve also led numerous seminars on poetry for public school teachers in the Yale New Haven Teachers Institute and the Yale New Haven Teachers Institute National Initiative.
+I’ve also taught summer seminars at Breadloaf Santa Fe.

 I’m at work on several books right now.
 With J. D. McClatchy and Stephen Yenser, I’m editing The Selected Letters of James Merrill for publication by Alfred A. Knopf.
 For The Oxford History of Poetry in English, an eighteen-volume work, I am the coordinating editor for three volumes on American Poetry and the volume editor for American Poetry since 1939.

-And I’ve just begun work on a critical biography of Elizabeth Bishop.
+And I’ve just begun work on a critical biography of Elizabeth Bishop for FSG.